ECTS

 Professional integration

-This program also aims to train competent professionals for academic research, the pharmaceutical industry and biotechnology companies.
-Its goal is to train by and for research in the fields of Neuroscience.
-It relies on the skills of specialists from research units in Montpellier and the national territory.
+The program also aims to train competent professionals for academic research, the pharmaceutical industry and biotech companies.
+Its aim is to train through and for research in the Neurosciences.
+It draws on the skills of specialists from research units in Montpellier and throughout France.